-In compliance with the Equity in Athletics Disclosure Act (EADA), the Cal State San Bernardino Athletics Department posts the athletic programs' participation rates and financial support data on the CSUSB athletics website by Oct.
-15 of each year.
+In compliance with the Equity in Athletics Disclosure Act (EADA), the Cal State San Bernardino Athletics Department posts the athletic programs' participation rates and financial support data on the CSUSB athletics website by January 4, 2021.
 The information remains on the website throughout the fall quarter.
 The EADA is designed to make prospective student-athletes aware of a school's commitment to providing equitable athletic opportunities for its male and female students.
 Any co-educational institution of higher education that participates in a federal student aid program must prepare an EADA report on an annual basis.
 The EADA and graduation rates of student-athletes are available by calling the Coyote Athletics Department at (909) 537-5011.

 - Role: Receiving complaints against faculty, staff, administrators, students, and Third Parties; overseeing investigations, monitoring and oversight of overall implementation of Title IX compliance, including coordination of training, education, and communication.

 Questions may also be addressed to: Office for Civil Rights, U.S. Department of Education, Regional Office, 50 United Nations Plaza, San Francisco, CA 94102, email firstname.lastname@example.org, phone (415) 486-5555, fax (415) 486-5570, TDD (800) 877-8339